Removal of rat colony from Dalkey island makes room for rare bird

 Arctic tern chicks take flight from the main island of Dalkey for the first time ever

-The removal large rat population from Dalkey island has resulted in the successful breeding of rare Arctic tern chicks for the first time on record.
+The removal of a large rat population from Dalkey island has resulted in the successful breeding of rare Arctic tern chicks for the first time on record.

 In a unique conservation project, six of the rare chicks have been successfully raised on the main island of the uninhabited archipelago some 300m off the coast of south Co Dublin.